ddkhoa/learning-note/postgres/vacuum/vacuum.md

 > <u>Question zone </u>
 >
 > In the test, I reinsert the previously deleted data.
 The index size is greater than it was before deleting data.
 The delta is even greater than when using `VACUUM` command with `INDEX_CLEANUP`.
 WHY?

+[1] In fact, Postgres implemented an optimization for this situation.
+When visiting a heap tuple, if PG discover that the tuple is obsolete, it will mark the corresponding index tuple as obsolete as well.
+So in subsequent queries, PG doesn't need to revisit the heap tuple.
+[Reference](https://www.cybertec-postgresql.com/en/killed-index-tuples/)